 Humans constantly filter out what sensory information to focus on.
 This determines what they perceive.
 For example, you might be subconsciously ignoring the noise around you or the feeling of your clothes on your skin.

-Because they look at the world through a larger lens, open-minded individuals often perceive and feel more intensely than other people.
+Because they look at the world through a larger lens, open-minded individuals often perceive and feel more intensely.
 As experiments of “inattentional blindness” have shown, they do not screen out as many stimuli as others.

 Open-Mindedness in the Digital Era

 People access a huge amount of publications that reinforce their existing views and opinions when they sign in to their account.
-They rarely get to see posts from the opposite side of the ideological spectrum, which lead to a “filter bubble” or “echo chamber” effect.
+They rarely get to see posts from the opposite side of the ideological spectrum, which leads to a “filter bubble” or “echo chamber” effect.

 The term “echo chamber” is analogous to an acoustic echo chamber where sounds reverberate in a hollow enclosure.
-When like-minded people group together on social media and make claims in one specific direction, they may find their opinions constantly echoed back to them.
+Like-minded people group together on social media and make claims in one specific direction.
+They find their opinions constantly echoed back to them.

-While the phrase “filter bubble” is used exclusively to describe online mechanisms of thoughts polarization, “echo chamber” refers to both online and offline methods.
-For example, social media algorithms and popular culture act simultaneously to condition a person’s beliefs.
+The phrase “filter bubble” is used exclusively to describe online mechanisms of polarized thought.
+“Echo chamber” refers to both online and offline methods.
+For example, social media algorithms and popular culture act to condition a person’s beliefs.

 We cannot pretend to have the willingness to contemplate new ideas if we are never exposed to them.
-There is no room for open-mindedness if we keep seeking false validation in what is the echo of our own thoughts.
+There is no room for growth if we keep seeking false validation in what is the echo of our own thoughts.
 Many social scientists worry about this lack of healthy exposure to opposing and challenging ideas.

 The scientists analyzed the relationships they had with other users, as well as the type of content these users shared.
 They noted that, as expected, people tend to group together according to their ideological affiliations.

-Even if these people do not share the same ideological views as us, they are part of our friend list because we interact with them on a daily basis or have a special connection with them.
+Even if these people do not share the same ideological views as us, they are part of our friend list.
+Because we interact with them on a daily basis or have a special connection with them.